rickcox/ldBd/README.md

 (See notes on the back of the PCB for some options) It's a bit if a squeeze getting everything to fit, but staying at 100X100 keeps it inexpensive.

-You can have 5 bare PCB's fabricated for you in China for just a few dolilars (plus shipping!)
+You can have 5 bare PCB's fabricated for you in China for just a few dollars plus shipping.
-For example $2.00 from https://jlcpcb.com.
-The files needed for PCB manufacturing are in the gerbers/ directory.
-The design was done in KiCad version 7.0, and the kicad* files can be used to modify it further, if you wish.
+(For example $2.00 from https://jlcpcb.com) The files needed for PCB manufacturing are in the gerbers/ directory.
+The design was done in KiCad version 7.0, and the files with extensions "kicad_*" can be used to modify it further, if you wish.

 ![A View of the Raw Board](doc/ldBd.jpg)